-Alternatively, you can also use the SQL Server error log to validate if the SPN has been registered successfully or not.
-By either filtering within the SSMS GUI or using xp_read_errorlog we can search for the string below.
-If found we know the SPN did not register successfully.
+Alternatively, you can check the SQL Server error log to see if the SPN was correctly registered or not.
+We may find the string below by filtering within the SSMS GUI or using xp read errorlog.
+If the SPN is found, we know it did not register properly.

-Finally, you can contact your system administrator and have them use the ADSIEdit MMC console to manually check if the service is registered.
+Finally, you can contact your system administrator and request that they use the ADSIEdit MMC console to manually check if the service is registered.

-Now that we’ve identified the issue we can go through a couple of different options that will allow us to successfully register the SPN and use Kerberos authentication.
+Now that we’ve figured out what’s wrong, we can try a few alternative approaches to successfully register the SPN and use Kerberos authentication.

 Option 1 – Register SPN automatically which we discussed in above

-To enable the SPN to be registered automatically on SQL Server startup the service must be running under the “Local System” or “Network Service” accounts (not recommended), under a domain administrator account, or under an account that has permissions to register an SPN.
-The permissions required for this are the “Read servicePrincipalName” and “Write servicePrincipalName” access control settings in the Active Directory service.
-One thing that should be noted is granting these rights is not recommended (see http://support.microsoft.com/kb/319723) if SQL Server is clustered or if you have multiple domain controllers as latency in Active Directory replication can cause connectivity issues with your SQL Server instance.
+The service must be running under the “Local System” or “Network Service” accounts (not recommended), a domain administrator account, or an account with permissions to register an SPN to enable the SPN to be registered immediately on SQL Server launch.
+The “Read servicePrincipalName” and “Write servicePrincipalName” access control settings in the Active Directory service are necessary for this.
+If SQL Server is clustered or if you have several domain controllers, granting these capabilities is not advised , as latency in Active Directory replication can cause connectivity issues with SQL Server.